Arsenal's malfunctioning midfield is a bigger issue than their defence

 Progress against: The distance, in metres, that a team's opponents move upfield during their passing sequences.

-How do you get at Arsenal?
-You simply sit back and wait for them to give you the opportunity.
+How do you get at Arsenal, then?
+The answer is that you sit back and wait for them to give you the opportunity.
 Soon enough, the spaces will appear.

 It's what happened in the build-up to Teemu Pukki's opener at Carrow Road last weekend, when Onel Hernandez robbed Joe Willock near the Norwich box before charging upfield unchallenged.
 The example that best sums it up, however, came in the passage of play which preceded Watford's equaliser in the 2-2 draw at Vicarage Road in September.